drizopoulos/website/content/home/people.md

 The current composition of my research group:

-- **Pedro Manuel Miranda Afonso**: Pedro works on extensions of joint models for recurrent event data and spatial correlations with applications in cystic fibrosis.
+- **Pedro Manuel Miranda-Afonso**: Pedro works on extensions of joint models for recurrent event data and spatial correlations with applications in cystic fibrosis.

-- **Arnau Garcia Fernandez**: Arnau works in combinations of joint models and machine learning.
+- **Arnau Garcia Fernandez**: Arnau works on asymmetric prediction loss functions with applications in gynecology.

-- **Nina van Gerwen**: Nina works in causal dynamic predictions using joint models and machine learning.
+- **Nina van Gerwen**: Nina works on causal dynamic predictions using joint models and machine learning.

-- **Aglina Lika**: Aglina works in developing methodology and software for Bayesian multivariate mixed effects models.
+- **Aglina Lika**: Aglina works on developing methodology and software for Bayesian multivariate mixed effects models.

+- **Felix Oppong**: Felix works on functional forms for joint models.

-- **Fridtjof Petersen**: Fridtjof works in extending joint models to the setting of intensive longitudinal data.
+- **Fridtjof Petersen**: Fridtjof works on extending joint models to the setting of intensive longitudinal data.

-- **Zhenwei Yang**: Zhenwei works on applications of joint models in personalized scheduling with applications in prostate cancer research.
+- **Yixiao Tang**: Yixiao works on surrogate markers evaluations with applications in hematology.